jaxonc/AIE7/14_LangGraph_Platform/README.md

 #### ❓ Question:

 What is the purpose of the `chunk_overlap` parameter when using `RecursiveCharacterTextSplitter` to prepare documents for RAG, and what trade-offs arise as you increase or decrease its value?
+##### ✅ Answer:
+Create's overlap between contiguous chunks.
+Too much and you could add noise.
+Too little, and if actually needed, you could split related context.

 #### ❓ Question:

 Your retriever is configured with `search_kwargs={"k": 5}`.
 How would adjusting `k` likely affect RAGAS metrics such as Context Precision and Context Recall in practice, and why?
+##### ✅ Answer:
+For context precision, the more results the more likely there are non relevant results included.
+For context recall, more k means more opportunity for the LLM to generate context relevant claims.

 #### ❓ Question:

 Compare the `agent` and `agent_helpful` assistants defined in `langgraph.json`.
 Where does the helpfulness evaluator fit in the graph, and under what condition should execution route back to the agent vs. terminate?
+##### ✅ Answer:
+The helpfulness evaluator is a conditional edgde in between the helpfulness node and the agent node and the end node.
+It will go to end when the helpfulness node says the response was helpful and got back to the agent if not (unless no more cycles).